learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 Even the JVM is part of the container.

-So they're technically an even fatter fat jar.
+So they're technically an even fatter fat-jar.

 You're going to use Docker to package your containers.